Smart Buildings Enabled by 6G Communications: Proposed Framework

 \subsection{Software Layer}

-The software layer is employed as an interface to receive the raw data from the network layer and provide software platforms to process and store these data.
-In particular, the software layer should support the interaction with the external environment and the service layer by defining numerous I/O interfaces and activating control programs.
-In order to achieve these functions, first, a powerful database must be constructed, which is used to store historical data from various sensors and interactive interfaces.
-Also, cloud and distributed computing should be supported, since the hardware architecture adopted in the proposed framework is based on distributed controllers and processors.
+The software layer is employed as an interface to receive raw data from the network layer and provide software platforms to process and store these data.
+In particular, the software layer should support interactions with the external environment and the service layer by defining I/O interfaces and activating control programs.
+In order to achieve these functions, first, a powerful database must be constructed and used to store historical data from various sensors and interactive interfaces.
+Additionally, cloud and distributed computing should be supported, since the hardware architecture adopted in the proposed framework is based on distributed controllers and processors.